 This webinar is part of the program “Integrating Palliative Care in Continuum of Care Operations.”
 People who complete this webinar in full will receive 0.1 CEUs.

 - New York State Social Workers: Avila Institute of Gerontology, Inc., SW CPE is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #0265.

 If you have any questions or concerns about registering and attending the webinar, or about continuing education, please contact Tricia Misonznick or Erica Balazs at (518) 537-5000.

 Julie Trocchio, RN, BSN, MS

-Julie Trocchio is a senior director of community benefit and continuing care for the Catholic Health Association of the United States (CHA).
-She coordinates CHA activities related to planning and reporting community benefits and leads CHA advocacy related to the well-being of aged and chronically ill persons in need of long term care and home and community-based services.
-She is co-author of CHA’s Social Accountability Budget and Guide for Planning and Reporting Community Benefit and CHA/ AAHSA’s Social Accountability Program: Continuing the Community Benefit Tradition of Not for Profit Homes and Services for the Aging.
-Prior to joining CHA, Julie was director of standards and quality for the American Health Care Association.
-She has held nursing positions in acute care, long term care, public health and school health programs.
+Julie Trocchio is a Senior Director of Community Benefit and Continuing Care for the Catholic Health Association of the United States (CHA).
+She coordinates CHA activities related to planning and reporting community benefits and leads CHA advocacy on the charitable purpose of not-for-profit healthcare.
+She also coordinates CHA programs and advocacy related to the well-being of aged and chronically ill persons in need of long term care and home and community-based services.
+She is co-author of CHA’s Social Accountability Budget and Guide for Planning and Reporting Community Benefit and CHA/AAHSA’s Social Accountability Program: Continuing the Community Benefit Tradition of Not-for-Profit Homes and Services for the Aging.
+Prior to joining CHA, Julie was Director of Standards and Quality for the American Health Care Association.
+She has held nursing positions in acute care, long-term care, public health and school health programs.
 She earned a bachelor’s degree in nursing from Georgetown University and a master’s degree in community health nursing from the University of Maryland.